-- 2. As further consideration for granting the Option, DHR shall make additional payments as follows: - a) During the term of the Option, DHR shall pay rentals for the unpatented mining claims to the Bureau of Land Management sufficient to keep the properties in good standing.
-Should DHR decide to terminate the Option on any part of the Property on or after 15 June of any year, DHR will be responsible for making rental payments in that year. - b) Within 6 months of the date of signing of this Agreement, DHR will use its best efforts to issue to GGC 200,000 share purchase warrants at DHR's then current share price, plus CAD\$0.05.
+- 2. As further consideration for granting the Option, the Company shall make additional payments as follows: - During the term of the Option, the Company shall pay rentals for the unpatented mining claims to the Bureau of Land Management sufficient to keep the properties in good standing.
+Should the Company decide to terminate the Option on any part of the Property on or after 15 June of any year, the Company will be responsible for making rental payments in that year. - b) Within 6 months of the date of signing of this Agreement, the Company will use its best efforts to issue to GGC 200,000 share purchase warrants at the Company's then current share price, plus CAD\$0.05.
 Such issuance shall be subject to approval by the TSX Venture Exchange. - 3.
-GGC will grant DHR the exclusive and irrevocable option to purchase a 100% interest in one or both projects comprising the Property during the term of this Agreement.
+GGC will grant the Company the exclusive and irrevocable option to purchase a 100% interest in one or both projects comprising the Property during the term of this Agreement.
 The total purchase price to be paid is three million dollars (US\$3,000,000) for each project comprising the Property.
 Beginning with the fifth Anniversary date, the purchase price will also be adjusted at the rate of inflation shown in the CPI using the CPI on the fourth Anniversary date as the basis for adjustment for the remainder of the term. - 4.
 In addition to the purchase price, GGC shall retain, when the gold price is less than US\$1600, a 2% net smelter return royalty, and where the gold price is equal to or more than US\$1,600.00, a net smelter royalty of 3%. - 5.
 There are no work commitments.